caroleatierney/jobtracker/README.md

   *  Win:   All front end functionality working.
             No Github issues with team members.
 * Mimi
-  *  Lorem Ipsum Dolor Sit Amet
+  * Troubleshooting deploying heroku was tough but I'm glad I started early with it.
+  *  I really wanted to get a working timestamp and it kept braking everything.
 * Brandon
   * Struggles: I had a few bugs trying to get the CRUD routes working.
 I consulted google and got the php files set up.
   * Win: Getting the initial php files set up.

 ## Additionally, we would like each group member to answer at least one of the following questions:
  * What went well for your group?
 No Github issues.
  * What was your groups biggest struggle? - We had some issues getting the app to work in heroku.
 Mimi did a great job of figuring out the issue.
  * What was the most useful tool that your group relied on the most? - We were able to easily pull each others changes from github.
 It made collaboration pretty seamless.
  * What was the most surprising aspect of working in a group/a thing (or things) you didn’t anticipate?
 That we had no issues!

 [A Jorb Well Done!](https://www.youtube.com/watch?v=8C4ayBHTES0)